About award courses

 Course Admission Requirements (CAR)

 All competitive courses require that minimum education standards be met by applicants in order to be considered for entry.
-However, meeting the minimum requirements does not guarantee acceptance or entry to a course.
+However, meeting the minimum requirements does not guarantee acceptance.
 Some competitive courses may require applicants to submit a portfolio, a written assessment, or attend an audition as part of the selection process.

 In addition to meeting the Course Admission Requirements, all students of a program must be capable of meeting the inherent requirements for participation and must also be capable of operating independently in an adult learning environment.
 Students should also be aware of any particular Inherent Requirements of a program.